rbontekoe/BAWJ/docs/src/chapter4.md

 # 4. Create and Test API.jl

-In this chapter, you define the functions that one can use to make-up a program.
+In this chapter, you define the functions that one can use to write a software program.

+In this case, it is the function `create` that we use to create:
+- an address.
+- a person.

-In this case it is the function `create` that we use to create as well as addresses or persons.
-Julia functions are dispatch-able,which means that the function is matched based on the number of arguments and their type.
+Julia's functions are dispatch-able.
+Julia looks for the right method based on the number of arguments and their data-type.

 ### Contents